Nursing and Population Health Building

 A purpose-built three-storey home to TRU’s Bachelor of Science in Nursing, Master of Nursing and Health Care Assistant programs that will enhance the quality of nursing education and develop a highly-skilled workforce.

 The $37.2-million project is made possible through the support of the provincial government ($8 million), the university’s capital reserves and ongoing fundraising efforts.

-Construction began with site clearing in April 2018 and is expected to take about 18 months to complete.
+Construction began with site clearing in April 2018.
 During the course of work, road and parking lot closures can be anticipated with signage in place to direct vehicle and pedestrian traffic.
 The building will be open for classes in the fall of 2020.